 Ubuntu License: GPL and other licenses.

-Ubuntu Latest major release with long-term support (LTS): Ubuntu 20.04 LTS (Focal Fossa).
+Ubuntu Latest major release with long-term support (LTS): Ubuntu 22.04 LTS (Jammy Jellyfish).

 Debian is an open source operating system.
 This distribution was first announced by Ian Murdock in 1993 as the “Debian Linux Release”.
 The Debian Project is a community of developers and users that maintain the GNU OS based on open source software.
 Currently, Debian systems use the Linux kernel or the FreeBSD kernel.
 However, they are also working on providing Debian for other kernels.
 Primarily, GNU Hurd.